 Next, select the size, region, and any additional settings (like private networking, IPv6 support, or backups).
-Add any SSH keys and fill in a hostname for your Droplet.
+Add any SSH keys and customize a hostname for your Droplet if you wish.
 When you're ready, click Create Droplet to spin up the server.

 Once your Droplet has been created, visit

 http://your_server_ip in a web browser.
 You'll see a placeholder page like the one below, which says Please log into your droplet via SSH to configure your Ghost installation.

 This security measure has been put in place to protect Ghost's initial configuration, where anyone who visits the site can create an administrative user.